Radiant, Elegant, Voguish, Irresistible, Vibrant, Enticing, Dazzling

 Cranial Prosthesis:

-A custom-made wig for a patient who has lost their hair due to a medi
+A custom-sized wig for a patient who has lost their hair due to a medical condition.

 Monofilament: